joalon/joalon.se/_posts/2020-04-06-Playing-tic-tac-toe-with-an-rl-agent.md

 3. Increase each intermediate states value if the agent won, otherwise decrease it
 4. repeat from nr 2

-There are lots of customizations available but I started implementing the basic one.
+There are lots of customization's available but I started implementing the basic one.

 ```python
 class RLTicTacToeAgent(TicTacToeAgent):